Oneida Institute

-The Oneida Institute was located near Utica, in the village of Whitesboro, New York, town of Whitestown, Oneida County, New York.
-It was founded in 1827 by George Washington Gale as the Oneida Institute of Science and Industry.
+The Oneida Institute was founded in 1827 by George Washington Gale as the Oneida Institute of Science and Industry.
 His former teacher (in the Addison County Grammar School, Middlebury, Vermont, 1807–1808) John Frost, now a Presbyterian minister in Whitesboro with Harriet Lavinia (Gold) Frost his wife — daughter of Thomas Ruggles Gold, — who was the primary partner in setting up the institute, bringing her considerable wealth to the enterprise.
 They raised $20,000, a significant part of which was from the philanthropist and abolitionist brothers Arthur and Lewis Tappan; Arthur had helped various "western" institutions, to the extent of tens of thousands of dollars, "but his favorite among them was Oneida Institute".
 (In the early 19th century, Utica was western, the gateway to western New York.)
-With this they bought land and began construction of the buildings.
+With this they bought 115 acres of land and began construction of the buildings.
 The institute occupied "more than 100 acre bordered by Main Street and the Mohawk River and by Ellis and Ablett Avenues in Whitesboro village."

 The first student movement in the country, the Lane Rebels, began at Oneida.
 A contingent of about 24, with an acknowledged leader (Theodore Dwight Weld), left Oneida for Lane and then, more publicly, soon left Lane for Oberlin.
 Oneida's first president, Gale, founded Knox Manual Labor Institute, later Knox College, in Galesburg, Illinois.
 Oneida hired its second president, Beriah Green, from Oberlin's competitor in northeast Ohio, Western Reserve College.
-All of this is very much linked to the explosively emerging topic of the abolition of slavery.
+All of these institutions and people are very much linked to the explosively emerging topic of the abolition of slavery.

 The first president: George Washington Gale

-The institute opened in May 1827 with 2 instructors, Gale and Peletiah Rawson, the latter a Hamilton College graduate and engineer that had worked on the just-completed Erie Canal.
+The institute opened in May 1827 with 2 instructors, Gale and Pelatiah Rawson (sometimes spelled Peletiah), the latter a Hamilton College graduate and engineer that had worked on the just-completed Erie Canal.
 There were initially 20 students, including most of the 7 that had been working in exchange for instruction on Gale's farm in Western, New York, a pilot project.
-Theodore Weld, who would become the leader of the students, was among them.
+Theodore Weld, who would become the leader of the students, was among them, as was evangelist and future Oberlin president Charles Grandison Finney.
 Enrollment soon grew to 100, and by 1830, 500 applicants were turned away for lack of space.
 It was chartered in 1829 as the Oneida Institute of Science and Industry.
 Through Frost, it was "intimately connected" with the Presbyterian church of Whitesboro.